-The temporary files associated with transaction control, namely the rollback journal, master journal, write-ahead log (WAL) files, and shared-memory files, are always written to disk.
+The temporary files associated with transaction control, namely the rollback journal, super-journal, write-ahead log (WAL) files, and shared-memory files, are always written to disk.
 But the other kinds of temporary files might be stored in memory only and never written to disk.
-Whether or not temporary files other than the rollback, master, and statement journals are written to disk or stored only in memory depends on the SQLITE_TEMP_STORE compile-time parameter, the temp_store pragma, and on the size of the temporary file.
+Whether or not temporary files other than the rollback, super, and statement journals are written to disk or stored only in memory depends on the SQLITE_TEMP_STORE compile-time parameter, the temp_store pragma, and on the size of the temporary file.

 The temp_store pragma has an integer value which also influences the decision of where to store temporary files.
 The values of the temp_store pragma have the following meanings:

-To reiterate, the SQLITE_TEMP_STORE compile-time parameter and the temp_store pragma only influence the temporary files other than the rollback journal and the master journal.
-The rollback journal and the master journal are always written to disk regardless of the settings of the SQLITE_TEMP_STORE compile-time parameter and the temp_store pragma.
+To reiterate, the SQLITE_TEMP_STORE compile-time parameter and the temp_store pragma only influence the temporary files other than the rollback journal and the super-journal.
+The rollback journal and the super-journal are always written to disk regardless of the settings of the SQLITE_TEMP_STORE compile-time parameter and the temp_store pragma.

 SQLite uses a page cache of recently read and written database pages.
 This page cache is used not just for the main database file but also for transient indices and tables stored in temporary files.
 If SQLite needs to use a temporary index or table and the SQLITE_TEMP_STORE compile-time parameter and the temp_store pragma are set to store temporary tables and index on disk, the information is still initially stored in memory in the page cache.
 The temporary file is not opened and the information is not truly written to disk until the page cache is full.